-Once again we need to warn you about using closures with side-effects effecting objects beyond the scope of the single currently processed element or closures which keep state.
+Once again we need to warn you about using closures with side-effects effecting objects beyond single currently processed element or closures which keep state.
 Don't do that!
-It is dangerous to pass them to any of the xxxParallel() methods.
+It is dangerous to the xxxParallel() methods.

 3.1.3 Memoize